mabhijithn/irregulars-neureka-codebase/training/README.md

 The seizure detection pipeline is trained in several independent steps:

 1. Train and build the Wiener filters.
-2. Build ICLabel filtered data
+2. Remove artifcats with ICLabel
 3. Train U-nets
 4. Train LSTM